OADA/oada-docs/getting_started/auth/README.md

 ### Concept: Tokens

 API Authorization is basically about _tokens_: long random strings of characters that get sent along with every API request.
+They look like this:
+`kd0f2ijl3kj02i3fjkjr0982oi3lkjf23ewo`.
 These strings are sufficiently random and hard to guess that they act like a username and password all in one package.
 If a request has a token, and that token has been given permission to do whatever the request indicates, then